Raymond To

-Raymond To Kwok-Wai (杜國威) (born 13 August 1946) is a Hong Kong contemporary dramatist, screenwriter and film director, with ancestry from Panyu, Guangzhou, China.
+Raymond To Kwok-Wai (杜國威; born 13 August 1946) is a Hong Kong dramatist, screenwriter and film director.

-Raymond's broadcast script was once broadcast in New York by Chung Wah Commercial Broadcast.
-He has created more than 60 stage plays, including "Born in Hong Kong", "Boundless Movement", "Dark Tales", "Fuso passing", "I Have a Date with Spring", "Mad Phoenix", "Walled City", "Love Avalokitesvara "," Miss Du ", " Forever"," Adventure, "," Broadcasting Lovers "and" Sentimental Journey "etc.

-Among those works, "I am a Hong Konger" was tour performed in Europe.

-In addition, Raymond has written "Under the Roof", "Below the Lion Rock" and other popular series for RTHK.

-Raymond is not only a prolific and exhaustive screenwriter.
-Besides, he is the composer and lyrics writer for the scripts, such as "Sentimental Journey", "In love with Sister Liu", etc.
+He has created more than 60 stage plays, including the critically acclaimed I Have a Date with Spring and Mad Phoenix, both of which were adapted into successful films and earned him the Hong Kong Film Award for Best Screenplay in 1994 and 1997, respectively.
+His play I am Hong Kong (1985) toured Australia, while his television work for RTHK includes the popular series Under the Roof (屋簷下) and Below the Lion Rock.

 Early life

 Raymond To has a sister, Mei Zi (formerly Duyan Zhi), who is an announcer.
-During his childhood, Raymond had the reputation of being a "broadcasting prodigy" after he participated in Radio Television Hong Kong (RTHK) and Rediffusion Television programmes.
-In his early years, he performed in movies including "The affairs of Miss Ping" and "The Fatherless Son".
+During his childhood, Raymond had the reputation of being a "broadcasting prodigy" after he participated in Radio Television Hong Kong and Rediffusion Television programmes.
+In his early years, he performed in movies including The Fatherless Son (1956) and The affairs of Miss Ping (Note: a series of two films: 飄萍恨(上集) & 飄萍恨(下集); also titled Never Be Lonely) (1960-61).

 In 1971 and 1982, Raymond graduated from the Department of Geography at University of Hong Kong and the Hong Kong Institute of Education.
+After graduation, he became a high school teacher at Ho Lap College and was responsible for the school drama club.
+Andy Lau was one of his students.
+At this time, he was already an amateur writer.

 Career

-After graduation, he became a high school teacher at Ho Lap College and was responsible for the school drama club, one of the four kings - Andy Lau, being one of his students.
-At this time, he was already an amateur writer.
-He began his second career as a professional playwright when, in 1979, his short play "Ball" was selected by the Hong Kong Repertory Theatre for excellence in script writing. and for which he was invited to participate in the performance of "Rickshaw Boy/Camel Xiangzi".
+In 1979, he wrote his first play Ball, which was nominated the most outstanding in the Hong Kong Repertory Theatre original script project.
+He was then invited to adapt Lao She's Rickshaw Boy, marking the beginning of his career.

+Since 1993, To became the playwright-in-residence of the Hong Kong Repertory Theatre.

-On 3 June 1995, Raymond To, together with Ko Tin Lung and Clifton Ko founded the "Spring Stage Production Company".
-In addition to being the theatre company's playwright, he is also an artistic director.
-Although the majority of his original work is for the stage, some have been adapted for film, with To being responsible for many of these adaptions.
-Raymond To was elected as the president of the Hong Kong Film Writers' Guild.
-During 2000, Raymond directed his own work for the first time, "Forever and Ever", to much acclaim.
+On 3 June 1995, Raymond To, together with Ko Tin-lung and Clifton Ko co-founded the Spring Stage Production Company.
+In addition to being the playwright, he is also an artistic director.
+Although the majority of his original work is for the stage, some have been adapted for film.

+Raymond To was elected as the 4th president of the Hong Kong Screenwriters' Guild in 1997 and again in 1999.
+During 2000, he directed his own work for the first time, Forever and Ever, to much acclaim.